Dr. Russell (Chip) Norris, PhD

 Lilong (Leon) Guo, MD, PhDPost Doctoral Scholar

 Leon is a postdoctoral scholar in the Norris Lab and previously got his MD in China.
-He achieved his Ph.D. at Chip's lab in 2021.
+He received his Ph.D. in the Norris lab in 2021.
 Leon’s research interests are in hEDS and cardiac valve development.

 Jordan MorningstarMD Student, PhD Candidate

 Jordan Morningstar is a fourth year MD-PhD student in the Norris lab from Ann Arbor, Michigan.
 His research investigates how biomechanical forces stimulate connective tissue synthesis and scar formation in the heart.
 This irreversible condition, known as cardiac fibrosis, is poorly understood, has no therapy, and is a significant contributor to morbidity and mortality.
 As a future preventative cardiologist, Jordan hopes to take discoveries made in the Norris lab and bring them to the clinic to help prevent or reverse heart disease, improve quality of life, and save lives.